morpheusgraphql/morpheus-graphql/README.md

 im morpheus subscription and mutation communicating with Events, `Event` consists with user defined `Channel` and `Content`.

-every subscription has own Channel by which will be triggered
+Every subscription has its own Channel by which it will be triggered

 ```haskell
 data Channel